About Me

 Ethnicity

 I'm Lithuanian-American.
 I grew up between two cultures and speak Lithuanian fluently.
 The Baltic perspective — stoic, resourceful, quietly stubborn — shapes how I approach my work and life.
-I speak French at a working proficiency, after living in Montreal for two years (~taaaa..barnac! )
+I speak French at a working proficiency, after living in Montreal for two years (taaaa..bar-naac! )